 Steve Airhart has over 20 years of experience as a geologist specializing in environmental investigations, compliance, spill response, and cleanup actions.

-Steve is trained to perform work in hazardous and radioactive conditions, and was certified to designate dangerous waste at Hanford.
+Steve has been trained to perform work in hazardous and radioactive conditions, and was certified to designate dangerous waste at Hanford.
 He has installed numerous groundwater monitoring wells using a variety of drilling and construction techniques.
 His remediation projects include application of thermal desorption to diesel-contaminated soils, land-farming of gasoline-contaminated soils, in situ bioremediation, sparging and vapor stripping of hydrocarbons from groundwater, and underground storage tank decommissioning and removal.